Is a VPN Actually Worth It in 2026? An Honest Answer

 But if you slam on the brakes at 30 mph because traffic suddenly stopped?
 The seatbelt works.
 Passive, background protection for the everyday thing that would otherwise go badly.

 A VPN is the digital version of that seatbelt.
-It runs quietly in the background.
-When you sit down at an unencrypted airport Wi-Fi and check your bank account, the VPN means the person two rows over can't pull your session credentials out of the open radio waves.
-Passive.
-Essential.
-Basic hygiene.
+It runs quietly in the background doing nothing obvious.
+Then one day you're at an airport, you check your bank account over the free Wi-Fi, and the VPN makes sure the person two rows over with a laptop can't grab your session cookies out of the air.
+You'll never know it happened.
+That's kind of the point.

 The Third Valid Reason: Bypassing the Streaming Wars